We use some essential cookies to make this website work.

 Forestry Statistics is a compilation of statistics on woodland, forestry and primary wood processing in the UK.

 Where possible, statistical information in this publication covers the whole of the United Kingdom, and is broken down to give figures for England, Wales, Scotland and Northern Ireland.
-We would like to acknowledge the contribution of the Welsh Government, Natural Resources Wales and Northern Ireland's Forest Service in providing a wide range of statistics for this publication, which has made it possible to have more comprehensive coverage of the UK.
 However, there are some topics for which data are currently only available for some parts of the UK, and these tables are labelled accordingly.

-The tables within each chapter (including data for charts) are available from the Data Downloads page at www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.
-In addition, longer time series (in Excel and PDF formats) are available for some tables.
+The tables within each chapter (including data for charts), along with longer time series (for some topics) are available to download in spreadsheet format from the Statistics Data Downloads page at www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.
 Further information on data sources and methodology are provided in the Sources chapter.

-The Forestry Commission also publishes a range of other Official Statistics, available at www.forestresearch.gov.uk/statistics/.
+We also publish a range of other Official Statistics, available at www.forestresearch.gov.uk/statistics/.

 Revisions to statistics can occur when further data become available or errors are corrected.
-The Forestry Commission will normally revise statistics when the figures next appear in any publication.
-However, if the revision is significant (i.e. resulting in a major change to the published figures), a note showing the revisions will be published as soon as possible on the Forestry Commission website and distributed to all known recipients.
+We will normally revise statistics when the figures next appear in any publication.
+However, if the revision is significant (i.e. resulting in a major change to the published figures), a note showing the revisions will be published as soon as possible on the Forest Research website and distributed to all known recipients.
 In addition, the web versions of any current publications affected will be revised.
-See our full revisions policy at www.forestresearch.gov.uk/documents/4355/FCrevisions.pdf for further information.
+See our full revisions policy here: FC Revisions policy, for further information.

 Summary information on quality is available in the Sources chapter of this publication.
 More details are provided in quality reports for individual topics, available at www.forestresearch.gov.uk/tools-and-resources/statistics/about-our-statistics/code-of-practice/quality-of-official-statistics/.